Fairhaven Schools participate in Lunch Program

 Families can apply for benefits at any time.
 If a household member becomes unemployed or if the household size increases, the household should contact the school.
 Such changes may make the children of the household eligible for benefits if the household’s income falls at or below the Federal Guidelines.
 Contact Barbara Loranger at any time to request an application.

-Under the provisions of the free and reduced-price policy, the Business Manager will review applications and determine eligibility.
+Under the provisions of the free and reduced-price policy, the school Business Manager will review applications and determine eligibility.
 Parents or guardians dissatisfied with the ruling of the official may wish to discuss the decision with the determining official on an informal basis.
-Parents wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Tara Kohler, 128 Washington Street, Fairhaven, MA 02719.
+Parents wishing to make a formal appeal for a hearing on the decision may make a request in writing to Mark Balestracci, Asst Superintendent of Schools, 128 Washington Street, Fairhaven, MA 02747 or email@example.com.

 When known to Fairhaven Public Schools, households will be notified of their children’s eligibility for free meals if they are members of households receiving assistance from the: Supplemental Nutrition Assistance Program (SNAP); Food Distribution Program on Indian Reservations (FDPIR); or Temporary Assistance for Needy Families (TANF), if the State program meets Federal standards.